Emergency Operations Center

 The Communications Unit is a critical function of the EOC.
 This station is used to communicate with field CERT units, Snohomish County Department of Emergency Management and others as needed.
 This station supports voice and digital communications.
 In addition, a record of messages is documented from this station.

 Operations - Planning - Logistics

 The core of the ICS team will operate around this table in the EOC.
 The Operations Section will coordinate field teams as well as facility teams from here.
 The Planning Section will support operations with the resources needed during an activation.
 The Logistics Section will find the resources necessary to meet the objectives of the current and subsequent operational periods

 This was the display presented during the August 14th EOC open house.
 Personal preparedness handouts were available to encourage everyone to prepare.

 In the back are some of our community emergency supplies.
 While we lack many supplies, our current support is readily accessible for deployment.

 Community Emergency Response Team (CERT)

-A prime component of the community emergency response are teams of trained responders that will administer search & rescue, aid, communication out in the community.
+A critical component of the community emergency response are teams of trained responders that will administer search & rescue, aid, and communication out in the community.
 This unit is the hands-on people that will be evaluating and helping individual households following a disaster.
 More information about this effort can be found HERE.
 If you would like to be part of the team, please contact EOC@echolakecommunity.org.

 Ham Radio Operators